dorianps/LINDA/README.md

 ## Install:
 Download the [latest release](https://github.com/dorianps/LINDA/releases/download/0.2.1/LINDA_v0.2.1.zip) (v0.2.1, 580Mb) and unzip in a local folder.

-_IMPORTANT: Do not use the DOWNLOAD button you see on this page, it does not contain the full release (files are too large to put in Github repositories)._
+_IMPORTANT: Do not use the DOWNLOAD button you see on this page, only the above link contains the full release with trained models, templates, etc._

 *****
 ## Run: